 A $20 desk lamp with a plastic shade?
 String lights taped to your walls to help hold up your polaroids?
 Toss ’em.
 In lieu of string or lantern lights, which may have been the move in your dorm room but now feel like a Tumblr cliche, make a statement with a fun neon sign.
 Urban Outfitters has a great selection of LED lights that are playful, but still cool, and if you want to go all out, invest in a custom fixture from Brite Lite.

-Bold colors not your thing?
-Try a more functional light on your desk or side table.
+If bold colors or neon lights don’t quite fit with your decorative vibe, opt for a more functional light that you can place on your desk or side table.
 Not only will it stand the test of time, but if you choose correctly, it will also add interest to your space.
-We’re currently into these modern, architectural fixtures.
+Additionally, bring in a statement-worthy pendant to add interest to an entryway or one that will complement your dining table with a dynamic detail.
+We’re currently into these modern, architectural fixtures that can most definitely double as sculptural, art-focused accent pieces.

-Mimic the practicality of a futon with its upper class cousin, the daybed.
-While futons can often look cheap and stick out like a sore thumb when mixed with your living room decor, a daybed is much more versatile.
-It’s literally a chic couch that’s also a bed, which means they’re also a godsend for tiny apartments that don’t have the luxury of a guest bedroom.
+Mimic the practicality of a futon with its upper-class cousin, the daybed.
+While futons can often look cheap and stick out like a sore thumb when mixed in with your living room decor, a daybed is a much more versatile and style-focused alternative.
+It’s literally a chic couch that’s also a bed, which means they are also a godsend for tiny apartments that don’t come with the luxury of a guest bedroom.

-This rattan Anthropologie option is the perfect bohemian complement to any small space.
-For a minimalist look, try this CB2 cream-colored design that’s simple, yet elegant.
-And this natural wooden framed daybed from Urban Outfitters means budget shoppers won’t have to sacrifice style for price.
+This rattan Anthropologie option is the perfect bohemian complement to any small space plus, it makes for a great excuse to usher in summer’s trendiest material into your space.
+For those looking to skew towards the minimalist side of things, try this CB2 cream-colored option that is simple, yet elegant and riddled with contemporary charm.
+And this natural wooden framed daybed from Urban Outfitters means budget-shoppers won’t have to sacrifice style for price, which is always a plus in our books.

 Wire Clothing Hangers